shlomo90/shlomo90.github.io/index.md

 comments: false
 ---

-# JH's Homepage
+# JH's Page

 ---

-Hello Every visitors?
-This is my personal blog that has organized studies, some code analysis of Kernel, Nginx, OPENSSL (Maybe more...).
+Hello visitors?
+This is my first CS technical blog.
+This blog may have some network things and code analysis of Nginx, OPENSSL etc.

-Warning! some posts in this blog are written in English and it's maybe hard to understand because of My pool English Skill...
+This blog has also a special purpose that is quick searching what I've done before and refreshing.
+It's kind of my small library.
+Plus, I am trying to write posts in English because many people can access it.
+(Sadly, I am not good at English though)

-Anyway, Welcome!
+Anyway, Welcome Everyone!
-If anyone wants to contact me, Please email me and you can find my email address at "Contact" bar.